Why does this matter?

 - Unplug/empty the hot water urn and rinse out coffee plungers o Take home and wash used tea towels and return the following week (happy for you to use your judgement – ok to leave them hanging to dry by themselves too!)

-- Let Michelle Clyde know if the food supplies are insufficient for the following week.
+- Let the Co-ordinator know if the food supplies are insufficient for the following week.
 Types of food which will be in the morning tea supplies drawer:

 - Chocolate biscuits

 - Crackers or savory biscuits

 - Chips (+ dip sometimes)